raphleu/mindscape.io/README.md

 6. Get social
   1. Share good content
   2. Make small payments and/or subscribe to content generators you like (e.g. the development team).
 Money is an awesome tool-- it's supposed to represent value.
 Lets help it be a more accurate model.
+  3. Instead of messaging people at a single address, do a quick traversal of their public ontology to find the closest node to your message, and link it to that node.
+You can think of each node in the tree as a mailbox.

 7. Get students to curate all their writing in a single place, a model of the evolution of their consciousness 1 Students can publish some of their notes in the safe places such as to their class and school, where they can draw links to/from the notes of their teachers/peers.